tyde-workshop/tyde-workshop.github.io/index.md

 ## Steering committee

-The TyDe Workshop Steering Committee comprises three pairs of TyDe Workshop co-chairs and three appointed members-at-large.
+The TyDe Workshop steering committee comprises three pairs of TyDe Workshop co-chairs and three appointed members-at-large.

-Each year, shortly after the date of the TyDe Workshop, the Steering Committee appoints two co-chairs for the next TyDe Workshop.
+Each year, shortly after the date of the TyDe Workshop, the steering committee appoints two co-chairs for the next TyDe Workshop.
 The steering committee additionally appoints a new member-at-large to succeed the currently longest serving member-at-large.
-The newly appointed co-chairs and the member-at-large then join the Steering Committee, while the longest serving former co-chairs and member-at-large step down.
+The newly appointed co-chairs and the member-at-large then join the steering committee, while the longest serving former co-chairs and member-at-large step down.

-The chair of the Steering Committee is one of the two longest serving co-chairs.
+The chair of the steering committee is one of the two longest serving co-chairs.

-Should there be vacancies within the Steering Committee, e.g. due to a member stepping down early, the Steering Committee appoints members to fill the vacancies and, if necessary, decides on the succession ordering.
+Should there be vacancies within the steering committee, e.g. due to a member stepping down early, the steering committee appoints members to fill the vacancies and, if necessary, decides on the succession ordering.

 ### Present members

 PC co-chairs

- * Patrick Bahr (WGP 2015)
- * Sebastian Erdwig (WGP 2015)
  * James Chapman (TyDe 2016)
  * Wouter Swierstra (TyDe 2016)
  * Sam Lindley (TyDe 2017)
  * Brent Yorgey (TyDe 2017)
+ * Richard Eisenberg (TyDe 2018)
+ * Niki Vazou (TyDe 2018)

 Members-at-large

-  * Fritz Henglein
+  * Fritz Henglein (end of term 2018)
-  * Bruno Oliveira
+  * Bruno Oliveira (end of term 2019)
+  * Oleg Kiselyov (end of term 2020)